-Strategies for Climate Action Through the Climate Action Plan process, goals, strategies, actions, and steps to address the dual interests of climate change mitigation and adaptation were developed.
+Strategies for Climate Action Through the Climate Action Plan process, Climate Action Plan goals, strategies, actions, and steps to address the dual interests of climate change mitigation and adaptation were developed.
 Cape Cod Commission staff compiled methods and tools to take action through a literature review of climate action plans from around the country; from the Pathways to Net Zero developed by the Cape Cod Climate Change Collaborative; from additional research; and through an iterative process of additions, editing, and refinement received through the stakeholder process.

 Stakeholders helped to refine and add to the database, and incorporate additional considerations, such as equity and cobenefits.
-The complete list of goals, strategies, actions, and steps identified through the stakeholder process is included as Appendix F; an updated and evolving, living list of actions may be viewed online through the Cape Cod Climate Actions tool, available here (coming soon).
-This chapter distills the actions identified within each sector into the strategies that will best address the plan's purpose to reduce emissions and improve resiliency.
-The strategies that rise to the top are those that directly target the highest emitting sectors of human activity on the Cape, address the key criteria that the stakeholder process identified as priorities, are within the region's legal and policy spheres of influence, and are generally more cost effective:
+The complete database of actions identified through the stakeholder process is included as Appendix F; an updated and evolving, living list of actions may be viewed online through the Cape Cod Climate Actions tool, available here: capecodcommission.org/ climate.

-- As discussed in Chapter 4 of this plan, the greenhouse gas (GHG) inventory identifies transportation and building heating and cooling as the region's highest emitting sectors. - Chapter 6 discusses the key criteria identified by stakeholders for evaluating priority climate actions, including Feasibility, Impact, Affordability, and Equity. - The legal and policy framework addressing climate emissions within Massachusetts is explored in Chapter 3.
+This chapter identifies the strategies that will best address the plan's purpose to reduce emissions and improve resiliency.
+The strategies that rise to the top are those that directly target the highest emitting sectors of human activity on the Cape, address the key criteria that the stakeholder process identified as priorities, are within the region's legal and policy spheres of influence, and are generally more cost effective: SECTORS GOALS STRATEGIES ACTIONS As discussed in Chapter 4 of this plan, the greenhouse gas (GHG) inventory identifies transportation and building heating and cooling as the region's highest emitting sectors. - Chapter 6 discusses the key criteria identified by stakeholders for evaluating priority climate actions, including Feasibility, Impact, Affordability, and Equity. - The legal and policy framework addressing climate emissions within Massachusetts is explored in Chapter 3.
 The findings of the economic and fiscal analysis are included in Chapter 2, Chapter 4, and later in this chapter, demonstrating that investments in retrofitting buildings with air source heat pumps and transitioning to EVs are among the strategies which will have near-term returns for both individuals and the region.
-SECTOR GOALS AND STRATEGIES DATABASE Strategies, actions, and steps that contribute to achievement of the housing and development, transportation, energy, natural resources and working lands, and community goals are included in a comprehensive database at <coming soon>.
-PRIORITY STRATEGIES The following mitigation and adaptation strategies emerged to broadly characterize the areas where the region should focus its climate action efforts (in some cases the strategies represent a consolidation of the strategies discussed with the stakeholder groups).
+CLIMATE ACTIONS DATABASE Strategies, actions, and steps that contribute to achievement of the housing and development, transportation, energy, natural resources and working lands, and community goals are included in a comprehensive database at: capecodcommission.org/climate PRIORITY STRATEGIES The following 11 mitigation and adaptation strategies emerged to broadly characterize the areas where the region should focus its climate action efforts (in some cases the strategies represent a consolidation of the strategies discussed with the stakeholder groups).
 A list of the priority strategies is provided below, in no particular order, followed by a brief description of each strategy that itemizes some of the actions needed to move forward.
-The complete database of strategies and associated actions and steps can be found at <coming soon>.
+The complete database of strategies and associated actions and steps can be found at: capecodcommission.org/climate.
 Reduce energy consumption and strive towards Net Zero Energy Building Promote efficient land use policies and development patterns that protect the nature and character of the region Address vulnerabilities in public infrastructure and in the road network, including adapting critical transportation infrastructure for climate change impacts Identify approaches to managing development in coastal resource areas region-wide